fastwow/threadsign/docs/PRD.md

   - Mocked data is used temporarily during MVP development
   - Official Reddit API integration will replace mocks once API access is approved
   - This is an implementation detail only—no changes to product flow or features
-- Ingestion runs every 5 minutes on a scheduled basis
+- **Daily Pipeline:** A single daily pipeline runs once per day, executing three sequential steps:
-- Generates at least 5 Reddit posts per run
+  1. Generate mock Reddit posts (at least 5 posts per run)
-- Ingestion is asynchronous and scheduled

-### Idea Generation & Scoring
-- Runs every 12 minutes to evaluate newly ingested discussion posts
+  2. Evaluate unprocessed posts and generate product ideas with viability scores
+  3. Send email digests to subscribers with new ideas
+- All steps run sequentially in one scheduled job (daily execution)
+- **Idea Scoring:**
   - Uses LLM to extract pain points and generate product ideas
   - Each idea receives a viability score from 0–100
   - **Scoring Criteria (each scored independently 0–100):**
     - Pain point intensity (0–100)
     - Willingness to pay (0–100)
     - Competitive landscape (0–100)
     - TAM - Total Addressable Market (0–100)
   - **Final Score Calculation:** Simple average of all four criteria (sum / 4)
   - **Scoring Threshold:** Only ideas with an average score ≥ 60 are stored and surfaced to users
   - Individual criterion scores are persisted for breakdown display
   - Lower-scoring ideas are discarded (implementation detail)
   - LLM prompts and outputs are structured and versioned

 ### Idea Feed
 - Displays generated product ideas